 Hamiltonians are passionate about the Waikato River – read about what's planned for its future.

 This must be the name of the person/s on the certificate of title.
-Generally when buying or selling a property your Solicitor will act on your behalf and liaise with Council to ensure all information is updated.
+Generally, when buying or selling a property, your solicitor will act on your behalf and liaise with the Council to ensure all information is updated.